Home

 Make a motorcycle card using the faux metal technique.

-"The best alarm clock is sunshine on chrome
+"The best alarm clock is sunshine on chrome"

 A motorcycle card needs to be shiny, right?
 Like the quote says, the chrome on a well-looked-after machine gleams.
 It's one of the things that makes me stare.
-Polish up that chrome, I say.

-Getting a similar effect in the card making world for your favourite biker is actually not too difficult.
-All you need is lots of silver embossing powder and a heat tool, oh and a rubber stamp with a suitably impressive image on it, and some cardstock.
-I used Whisper White but there is nothing wrong with starting with another colour such as black or even a sparkly silver, as long as the cardstock will take many layers of embossing powder.
+I used Basic White but there is nothing wrong with starting with another colour such as Basic Black or even a sparkly silver or another colour, as long as the cardstock will take many layers of embossing powder.

-I just love that Stampin' Up! gave us such a great rubber stamp to play with in theAustralian 2011 Autumn-Winter Mini catalogue Too bad it was retired in the next catalogue though there are some pretty cute racing cars, quad bikes, planes etc in the new catalogue.
+I just love that Stampin' Up! gave us such a great rubber stamp to play with in the Australian 2011 Autumn-Winter Mini catalogue.
+Too bad it was retired in the next catalogue though there are usually some metallic images, in the new catalogue.
+Stampin' Up! usually features a vehicle of some sort in their stamp set range each season.
+You may not always find a motorbike but I have seen a couple of cute scooters and even robots.

 Making your greeting card machine shine is simply a matter of laying down enough layers of embossing powder to make a pool for your rubber stamp to chisel an image into while it is still hot.